 Pros: While linoleum flooring fell out of favor after vinyl became popular, concerns about chemicals in vinyl and new advances in linoleum have resulted in a re-emergence of this classic kitchen flooring material.
 Linoleum comes in a wide array of colors and patterns, feels nice underfoot and is very resistant to fading from UV exposure.
 It is more durable than vinyl, often lasting up to 40 years.

 Cons: Linoleum is water-resistant but is not waterproof like many types of vinyl flooring.
-There is essentially one linoleum manufacturer (Forbo) in the U.S. market, and the products are not sold by many retailers.
+There aren't many linoleum manufacturers in the U.S. market, and products are not sold by many retailers.

 Ceramic Tile: Durability and Versatility

 What it is: Ceramic tile is a blend of clay and shale fired in a kiln.
 Porcelain tile is a type of ceramic made by adding feldspar to the clay and firing the tile at a higher temperature.

 Cost: $5 to $15 per square foot including installation

 Pros: Ceramic tiles can be designed with a wide number of colors and patterns, even mimicking the look of stone.
 Porcelain and glazed ceramic are waterproof and stain-resistant and can be cleaned easily.
 Porcelain is one of the most durable flooring materials and is resistant to dents, scratches and moisture.

 Cons: Unglazed tile can easily be stained or damaged by water if not sealed regularly, and grout needs to be regularly sealed even when waterproof tiles are used.
 Many porcelain and glazed ceramic tiles can be very slippery when wet, and all types of tile are very hard, making falls particularly painful.
 Tile is cold underfoot, and standing for long periods is not comfortable.
 Installation is relatively complicated.